emberjs/guides/source/models/customizing-serializers.md

 Not all APIs follow the conventions that the `JSONAPISerializer` uses with a data namespace and sideloaded relationship records.
-Some legacy APIs may return a simple JSON payload that is just the resource request or an array of serialized records.
+Some legacy APIs may return a simple JSON payload that is just the requested resource or an array of serialized records.
 The `JSONSerializer` is a serializer that ships with Ember Data that can be used along side the `RESTAdapter` to serialize these simpler APIs.